MAvishkar12/MAvishkar12/README.md

 ### 💬 Let's Connect!

-*"Code is like humor.
-When you have to explain it, it's bad." — Cory House*
+*"Quality is not an act, it is a habit." — Aristotle*

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&customColorList=6,11,20&height=100&section=footer" />

 </div>